MarcioFCMartins/Caulerpa_sampling/README.md

 <img src="README_files/figure-markdown_github/points_plot-1.png" style="display: block; margin: auto;" />

 This methodology seems to be useful to approximate sampling locations without manually going through video footage.
-One pattern is also very obvious: it was much more accurate in the last 2 transects than the first ones.
+One pattern is also obvious: it was much more accurate in the last 2 transects than the first ones.
 There are also some points that were not detected at all.
-Here is the the biggest causes for those errors:
+These issues might be explained by:

 -   One of the divers was using a scuba scooter for the first time, and the first dive was done against the current.
-This made the first transect's speed fluctuate a
+This made speed along the first transect fluctuate more than in other cases
--   In areas where there was no *Caulerpa prolifera*, the divers simply kept going, meaning there is no stop
+-   In areas where there was no *Caulerpa prolifera*, the divers simply kept going, meaning there is no decrease in speed to detect
--   Part of transect one was not even recorded in the GPS data (memory was full and it was overwritten)
+-   Part of transect one was not recorded in the GPS data (memory was full and it was overwritten)

 **Much of this can be fixed by setting some rules for field work:**
-- Change GPS to record points every 5 seconds, rather than 1 increases the time we can record 5-fold, while maintaining a high resolution (make sure to carry an extra GPS just in case)
+- Change GPS to record points every 5 seconds, rather than 1 increases the time we can record 5-fold, while maintaining a reasonably high resolution (make sure to carry an extra GPS just in case)
-- Ensure divers ALWAYS stop a minimum of 30 seconds per sampling point, even if there is no Caulerpa in the area
+- Ensure divers ALWAYS stop a minimum of 30 seconds per sampling point, even if there is no algae to sample in the area
 - Record transect start and end time, so that transects can be extracted easily by filtering points between certain time periods

 **The reliability of the processing can be improved by:**
-- Smoothing the time series (a simple running average would likely be enough) to decrease noise in the the data and only leave stopping.
+- Smoothing the data (a simple running average would likely be enough) to decrease noise in the data.
 This might not be as important if recording interval is changed from 1 second to 5, but it's worth looking into
-- As a check for accuracy of results, extract number of estimated sampling points and see if they match real number of samples (really easy to do at this point)
+- As a check for accuracy of results, extract number of estimated sampling points and see if they match real number of samples (easy to do at this point)